📐 Analysis I & II — The Complete Intuitive Guide

 🔧 Injective, surjective, bijective

-• Injective (one-to-one): different inputs → different outputs. .
+• Injective (injektiv, one-to-one): .
+Equivalently: different inputs → different outputs.

 🔧 Composition

-If and : Apply first, then .
-Associative: .
+If and , define Read right-to-left: apply first, then .

 🎯 How the exam tests this